sourcebroker/deployer-extended-database/README.rst

 In below description:
    * source instance = live
    * target instance = dev
-   * current instance = local
+   * local instance = local

 1) First it runs ``dep db:export --options=dumpcode:123456`` task on source instance.
 The dumps from export task are stored in folder "{{deploy_path}}/.dep/databases/dumps/" on target instance.

-2) Then it runs ``db:download live --options=dumpcode:123456`` on current instance to download dump files from live instance from folder "{{deploy_path}}/.dep/databases/dumps/" to current instance to folder "{{deploy_path}}/.dep/databases/dumps/".
+2) Then it runs ``db:download live --options=dumpcode:123456`` on local instance to download dump files from live instance from folder "{{deploy_path}}/.dep/databases/dumps/" to local instance to folder "{{deploy_path}}/.dep/databases/dumps/".

-3) Then it runs ``db:process --options=dumpcode:123456`` on current instance to make some operations directly on SQL dumps files.
+3) Then it runs ``db:process --options=dumpcode:123456`` on local instance to make some operations directly on SQL dumps files.

-4) Then it runs ``db:upload dev --options=dumpcode:123456`` on current instance.
+4) Then it runs ``db:upload dev --options=dumpcode:123456`` on local instance.
 This task takes dump files with code:123456 and send it to dev instance and store it in folder "{{deploy_path}}/.dep/databases/dumps/".

 5) Finally it runs ``db:import --options=dumpcode:123456`` on target instance.
 This task reads dumps with code:123456 from folder